Homebrew (video games): Wii U

 The most common way to execute code on the Wii U for 5.5.6 and below is through vulnerabilities in the Wii U's built-in web browser.
 Websites specifically made to exploit these vulnerabilities usually use them to run the Homebrew Launcher from the user's SD card, allowing for other unsigned programs to be run.
 The Homebrew Launcher could also be used to run or install custom firmware, such as Mocha or Haxchi.
 Haxchi could optionally be enabled on boot using Coldboot Haxchi, a modified version of Haxchi that runs the Virtual Console game it is installed to on boot.

 In January 2022, Tiramisu and the EnvironmentLoader were released.
-EnvironmentLoader allows custom firmware, such as Tiramisu, to be automatically loaded on boot, similar to Coldboot Haxchi.
-However, it uses the system's built-in Health and Safety Information app to run the exploit instead of a Virtual Console game.
-This removes the requirement to purchase a compatible Virtual Console game and reduces the risk of bricking the console.

-Later in September 2022 the first public beta for the Aroma environment was released.
-Aroma used the same exploit that allowed EnvironmentLoader to run Tiramisu, enabling easy migration between the two.
-Aroma also introduced Modules, a new Plugin System, and a new Homebrew app format, in the form of .wuhb files.
-In addition, Aroma dropped support of .elf-based homebrew applications, including the Homebrew Launcher, in favor of Launching Homebrew from the Wii U Menu directly using .wuhb and .rpx files.

-Many homebrew applications that run via the Homebrew Launcher (or Wii U Menu on Aroma) have been collected and hosted on fortheusers.org.
+EnvironmentLoader allows custom firmware, such as Tiramisu, to be automatically loaded on boot (similar to Coldboot Haxchi), but uses the console's Health and Safety Information app to run the exploit instead of a Virtual Console game.
+This removes the requirement to purchase a compatible Virtual Console game as well as reducing the risks of bricking the console.
+Later in September of that year, Aroma received its first public beta release, which uses the same exploit that EnvironmentLoader used, allowing for easier migration between the two.
+It also introduced modules, a new plugin system, and a new homebrew app format known as WUHB (shorthand for "Wii U HomeBrew") and RPX, the latter two of which negated the need for the Homebrew Launcher as ELF binaries are unsupported under Aroma.
+As such, unsigned software (in WUHB and RPX format) can only be installed and run via the Wii U's home menu, in a similar manner to the custom firmware on the 3DS.
+Many homebrew applications that run via the Homebrew Launcher (or by the Wii U's home menu in the case of Aroma) have been collected and hosted on fortheusers.org.
 These hosted applications can be downloaded directly on the Wii U using The Homebrew App Store app in the repository.

 The Wii U's built-in Wii sandbox environment (often nicknamed vWii or Wii Mode) is capable of running Wii homebrew, such as The Homebrew Channel.
 However, due to changes made to the Wii operating system that runs in vWii mode, previous exploits that utilized the Wii Menu to load the HackMii Installer, such as Letterbomb, do not work.
 The only way to hack the vWii without using one of the exploit games is by using Wii U homebrew applications, such as wuphax or Compat Installer.
 The operating system changes also prevent some homebrew applications from functioning properly, requiring developers to create alternate versions to run on vWii.